Scifabric/pybossa/doc/model.rst

     * HasMany: Tasks
     * HasA: Category

   * Task: an individual Task which can be performed by a user.
-A Task is associated to an App.
+A Task is associated to a project.

     * HasA: App
     * HasMany: TaskRuns